justin-mbca/enterprise-ai-workflows/project2-mlops-pipeline/README-CLOUD.md

 This guide shows how to deploy the complete MLOps stack (MLflow + Jupyter + FastAPI + Postgres + nginx proxy) on a small cloud VM using Docker Compose.

-Works on: Ubuntu 22.04+ (Azure, AWS, GCP, DigitalOcean)
+Works on: Ubuntu 22.04+ (Azure, AWS, GCP, DigitalOcean).
+Not for macOS.

 ## 1) Provision a VM